 - Police Lieutenant (Operations Commander)

 - Chief of Police

 - University President or designee

 The decision to close the entire campus or any portion of the campus when an emergency or unplanned event occurs shall be made by the University President or designee.
-In most cases this decision will be made on the basis of information and recommendations received through consultation with the University Police Department and/or other Emergency Management personnel.
+In most cases this decision will be made on the basis of information and recommendations received through consultation with the CSU, Chico Police Department and/or other emergency management personnel.
 When campus closure is authorized and/or a campus emergency is declared, the Emergency Operations Center Director (Chief of Police) will implement campus closure procedures.

 In the event of an emergency or natural disaster, the University is committed to providing official emergency information as quickly as the situation allows.
 Information concerning the emergency and the status of CSU, Chico will be available to students, faculty, staff, and the local community through a variety of sources, including: